shanujaiswal/Practice_Project/javascript/1)JS Notes.md

 # Destructuring

---> simplifies extracting values from arrays and objects.
+--> Simplifies extracting values from arrays and objects.
 --> It makes the function parameters more readable, especially when working with complex data structures.
---> You can use default values to ensure that a parameter has a fallback value.
+--> can use default values to ensure that a parameter has a fallback value.

 # Callback function

 --> Format :- (callback(element, index, array), thisArg);
 --> Is a function that is passed as an argument to another function and is executed after the completion of that function's execution.
---> It allows you to customize the behavior of the function you are passing it to, based on certain conditions, or to be executed once some task is finished.
+--> It allows to customize the behavior of the function that are passing it to, based on certain conditions, or to be executed once some task is finished.
 --> A function that tests each element in the array.
 It takes the following arguments:
 --> Element: The current element being processed in the array.
 --> Index (optional): The index of the current element.